yazhouio/youtube-music/README.md

 # youtube-music
-A YouTube Music client implemented using Rust Tauri.
+A YouTube Music client implemented using Rust Tauri and Leptos.